philterd/philter/docs/docs/redaction/ledgers.md

     *   **Plain Text (.txt)** documents.
     *   **Microsoft Word (.docx)** documents.
 *   **PDF Support**: At this time, redaction ledgers are **not** generated for PDF documents.
 We recommend using the PDF Redaction Summary report for auditing PDF workflows.
 *   **Dashboard Retention**: The main dashboard view focuses on the most recent 50 documents.
-However, all ledger data is securely archived and remains accessible via the API for comprehensive historical reporting.
+Ledger data remains accessible via the API for historical reporting, subject to the configured retention window (see the Retention section above).
 *   **Data Privacy**: Access to ledgers is highly restricted and requires appropriate account permissions, as ledgers contain records of the original sensitive information (the "Identified Token").